tball78/AlexaPi/README.md

 * An External Speaker with 3.5mm Jack
 * A USB Sound Dongle and Microphone
 * Power supply for Pi
 * Network connection for Pi (I use a WiFi dongle, although Ethernet can be used instead.
-Whatever you have available)
+Whatever you have available.)
-* (Optionally) 2 single LEDs Connected to GPIO 24 & 25 (I use a green led on 24, and a red led on 25.
+* (Optionally) 2 single LEDs connected to GPIO 24 & 25 (I use a green LED on BCM PIN 24, and a red LED on BCM PIN 25.
 Both have 220ohm resistors [Red, Red, Brown, Gold])

 For Pushbutton version:
-* A pushbutton connected between GPIO 18 and GND (I use a resistor on mine, 1k ohm [Brown, Black, Red, Gold])
+* A pushbutton connected between BCM PIN 18 and GND (I use a resistor on mine, 1k ohm [Brown, Black, Red, Gold])
 * Breadboard and female to male jumper cables

 For Wii Remote version: